haydenwagner/oscar-goldman/README.md

 ## Name explanation

 The repo name doesn't mean much, it was just a code name I gave this project.
-It is inspired by a chicken in an episode of Trailer Park Boys whose name was probably inspired by ["a fictional character created by Martin Caidin and introduces in his 1972 novel Cyborg and later portrayed by Richard Anderson in TV and Film."
+It is inspired by a chicken in an episode of Trailer Park Boys whose name was probably inspired by ["a fictional character created by Martin Caidin and introduced in his 1972 novel Cyborg and later portrayed by Richard Anderson in TV and Film."
 (Wikipedia link)](https://en.wikipedia.org/wiki/Oscar_Goldman)

 ![Oscar Goldman Trailer Park Boys][chicken]